geoffholden/GeoffHolden.com/content/resume.md

 	-	IEEE Newfoundland and Labrador Section

-		-	Currently serving as treasurer
-		-	Have served in a number of roles from 2008-2019, including treasurer, secretary, membership development chair, and webmaster.
+		-	Served in a number of roles from 2008-2019, including treasurer, secretary, membership development chair, and webmaster.

 	-	Treasurer -- 14th Canadian Workshop on Information Theory (CWIT 2015)